PunitDh/toy-robot/README.md

   - Running the application with `./bin/toyrobot file=test.txt` will run the program with command input from the file `test.txt`.

     **Note:** The file must be placed in the root directory
   - You can also run the application with any, all or no arguments.
-For example, `./bin/toyrobot grid=5x5 visual file=test.txt` will initialize the application with a 5x5 grid, enable visuals and take in commands from a file input
+For example, `./bin/toyrobot grid=5x5 visual file=test.txt` will initialize the application with a 5x5 grid, enable visuals and take in commands from a file input `test.txt`

 ## Commands
 The following commands can be given to the application: